 A word to the wise… Provide plenty of time for your recommendations to be submitted.
 Remember that many admission deadlines are at the same time of year and you will likely not be the only person asking a professor for a letter of recommendation.
 At a minimum, you should provide the recommender with 1 month of lead time, although more is always better.

-When requesting a letter of recommendation, you always want to first ask the prospective recommender if he/she feels as though he/she can speak positively about your work.
-If he/she can not speak positively about your work, you do not want him/her writing your letter of recommendation.
+When requesting a letter of recommendation, you always want to first ask the prospective recommender if they feel as though they can speak positively about your work.
+If they can not speak positively about your work, you do not want them writing your letter of recommendation.